fezfox/dylogger/README.md

 ![](/images/dylogger_flow.png)

 ###Installation
 * Place the dylogger.rb script wherever you like.
-It needs to be given permissioon to be executable.
+It needs to be given permission to be executable.
 So you need to navigate to its location using terminal and then type

         chmod +x dylogger.rb